|

 -

-Absorption coefficients and other initialization data can be optionally input
+Absorption coefficients, solar source function, and other initialization data

-Patrick Hofmann and Robert Pincus of NOAA.
+Robert Pincus of CU/NOAA.

 |